 Licorice (Glycyrrhiza glabra)

 Licorice is a powerful immune system stimulant and antibiotic, and works well with other herbs.
 It does have side effects, especially with overuse.
-The author notes, ” I have found in practice that the use of the whole root does in fact produce fewer side effects than the extracts.
+Stephen notes, ” I have found in practice that the use of the whole root does in fact produce fewer side effects than the extracts.
 However, some of the same side effects still occur: higher blood pressure, water retention.
 These occur with less frequency and generally occur in those of middle age – i.e. those who have gone through menopause.
 I have used licorice for over 20 years now and find the herb moving more and more into the drug category for me due to its potency.
 Should be used with caution in those with high blood pressure.”

 I’ve used licorice root in tea, and as part of this herbal sore throat syrup.
 Stephen advises a tea using 1/2 to 1 teaspoon powdered licorice in 8 ounces of water, steeped for 15 minutes and drained, up to three times per day.